 Given the likely time-sensitive nature of such a request, it is best to make an application online to ensure a quick and efficient resolution.

-Companies House will contact you with a decision within 5 days of receiving your application.
+Companies House will contact you with a decision within 5 working days of receiving your application.
 Approved applications usually result in a 30-day extension.
 If the new deadline is not met, normal late filing penalties will apply.

 The deadline for filing your next annual accounts the following year will remain unchanged, so be sure to remember this to avoid late filing penalties.